williamconnorbean/resume/index.md

 ### **Bold Commerce**
 {:.grey}

-* Developed and integrated an event-based email system to allow clients to send out upcoming order emails to customers.
+* Developed and integrated an event-based email system to allow clients to send upcoming order emails to customers.
 * Created front-end interface for viewing and managing third party API keys, which are used by clients to access and manipulate data about their E-commerce store.
 * Collaborated with team members during a company-wide hackathon to port over the Subscription app from BigCommerce to Shopify.